bmewburn/vscode-intelephense/README.md

 * Fast **go to declaration** for methods implementing an interface or abstract method declaration.
 [PREMIUM](https://intelephense.com)

 ## Licence
-Purchase a licence at https://intelephense.com to access premium features.
-Licence keys grant a single user access to premium features on multiple devices for a period of 12 months and must be activated via https before use.
+Purchase a licence at https://intelephense.com to access PREMIUM features.
+Licence keys grant a single user access to all current and future premium features on multiple devices forever.
+Licence keys must be activated (automatically) via https before use.

 The language server client (vscode-intelephense) is open source and licensed under the MIT licence.